tokkonopapa/WordPress-IP-Geo-Block/README.md

 of right is to strengthen the password.

 The third one is caused by malicious access to the core files.
-The major issue in this case is that a plugin or theme in your site has vulnerability such as XSS, CSRF, SQLi, LFI and so on.
+The major issue in this case is that a plugin or theme in your site can potentially have some vulnerability such as XSS, CSRF, SQLi, LFI and so on.
 For example, if a plugin has vulnerability of Local File Inclusion (LFI), the attackers can easily download the `wp-config.php` without knowing the username and the password by simply hitting
     [wp-admin/admin-ajax.php?action=something_vulnerable&file=../wp-config.php]
     (http://blog.sucuri.net/2014/09/slider-revolution-plugin-critical-vulnerability-being-exploited.html
     "Slider Revolution Plugin Critical Vulnerability Being Exploited | Sucuri Blog")